 Nestled in the Himalayas, Kathmandu is not only the capital but the largest city in Nepal.
 Kathmandu has also been a cultural and art centre throughout history.
-The city is blessed with pleasant mountain climate and unmatched natural beauty that makes it a leading global destination.
+The city is blessed with a pleasant mountain climate and unmatched natural beauty that makes it a leading global destination.
+It also offers tourists amazing homestays and guest houses for their accommodation needs.
 The best time to visit is between March and October when the city experiences wet summers and the flora is flourishing everywhere.
-The city’s culture, food, festivals and events are known globally and attract international tourists from all over the world to witness and enjoy the unique culture of the city.
-Kathmandu city in the lap of Himalayas is popular for Mt.
+The city’s culture, food, festivals, and events are known globally and attract international tourists from all over the world to witness and enjoy the unique culture of the city.
+Kathmandu city in the lap of the Himalayas is popular for Mt.
 Everest and its base camp trek.
 However, there are many more significant landmarks in Kathmandu that can’t be missed.
 Here’s a list of the top attractions which are the hidden gems of Kathmandu which you’ll really love.

 1. Barun Valley

 Surrounded by majestic ice-caped mountains on all sides, in the heart of the untouched natural beauty of Makalu Barun National Park, lies the gorgeous Barun Valley.
 The picturesque beauty looks like a setting straight out of fairy tales and is situated in a pristine location.
 In fact, it lies along the trekking route to the base-camp of Mt.
 Makalu in the Sankhuwasabha district Nepal.
 You can reach the destination only after days of trekking.
 The valley is home to a staggering 3000 different species with an equally diverse landscape to go with it.
 The waterfalls cascading down the mighty mountains is a true paradise on earth.